-In The Power of the Praying Wife by Stormie Omartian, she asks,
+In The Power of the Praying Wife, Stormie Omartian writes,

 Are you willing to do what’s right or would you rather be right?
 Are you willing to give life or is it more important to get even?